MicrosoftDocs/WSL/WSL/install-win10.md

 ## Install your Linux Distribution of Choice
 ### Fall Creators Update and later: Install from the Windows Store

-> This section is for Windows Insiders (build 16215 or later).
-Follow these steps to [Check your build](troubleshooting.md#check-your-build-number).
+> This section is for Windows build 16215 or later.
+Follow these steps to [check your build](troubleshooting.md#check-your-build-number).
 For earlier versions of Windows 10, follow [these instructions using lxrun](install-win10.md#for-anniversary-update-and-creators-update-install-using-lxrun).

 1. Open the Windows Store and choose your favorite Linux distribution.
     Here are links directly to the store installers: